Ohio Health Insurance Companies – Compare And Shop All Plans

 Ohio health insurance companies offer affordable medical coverage through the State Exchange and Marketplace.
 We research and find individual, family and small business coverage plans at their lowest cost, explain the coverage, and make it easy to purchase the policy that maximizes your subsidy and benefits, and complies with ACA legislation.

-For applicants that have reached age 65 and are eligible for Medicare, many affordable Supplement and Advantage plans can reduce potential out-of-pocket expenses.
+For applicants that have reached age 65 and are eligible for Medicare, many affordable Senior Supplement and Advantage plans can reduce potential out-of-pocket expenses.
 Prescription drug benefits for all tiers are also available through Part D plans.
-A high-deductible Supplement option (Plan F-HD) offers the lowest cost for Medigap plans.
+A high-deductible Supplement option (existing Plan F-HD and newer Plan G-HD) offers the lowest cost for Medigap plans.

 Non-Obamacare plans are also very popular because of their attractive cost, simplified medical underwriting, customizable benefits, and all-year availability.
 Rates are typically low, and policies are quickly approved.
 Up to $2 million of benefits are available, with office visit, prescription, and major medical benefits included.
 Urgent Care visits are typically included with just a copay.
 National PPO networks are available along with indemnity products.